egmontmika/egmontmika.com/content/blog/how-many-sermons.md

 How many sermons do you need in order to become a disciple maker?

 Probably none.
-Disciple makers are not made from the pulpit, and not in  classes.
+Also disciple makers are not made from the pulpit, and not in  classes.
 Sermons and classes won't take you there.

 You'll have to do it.
 Jump the leap.